mutazen/Your-cocktail/README.md

 <p>
   At the next screen, we can see the alcoholic cocktails that we have.
 <p>
-  If you pay attention to the filters at the left side of the screen, you can see that the "Alcoholic" option of the drink type list is selected.
+  If you pay attention to the filters at the left side of the screen, you can see that the "Alcoholic" option in the drink type list is selected.
 So if you want to see the other drink types options, you just have to click on them.
 </p>
 <p>
   As result of the search, we have 100 alcoholic cocktails to show.